redhat-best-practices-for-k8s/certsuite/docs/test-spec.md

 ## Available Test Specs

-There are two categories for CNF tests.
+There are two categories for workload tests.

 - **General**

-These tests are designed to test any commodity CNF running on OpenShift, and include specifications such as `Default` network connectivity.
+These tests are designed to test any commodity workload running on OpenShift, and include specifications such as `Default` network connectivity.

-- **CNF-Specific**
+- **Workload-Specific**

-These tests are designed to test some unique aspects of the CNF under test are behaving correctly.
+These tests are designed to test some unique aspects of the workload under test are behaving correctly.
 This could include specifications such as issuing a `GET` request to a web server, or passing traffic through an IPSEC tunnel.

 ### General tests

-These tests belong to multiple suites that can be run in any combination as is appropriate for the CNFs under test.
+These tests belong to multiple suites that can be run in any combination as is appropriate for the workload under test.

 !!! info